jhigherevature/ROCP-210412/project-requirements.md

     * Approving/denying accounts
     * withdrawing, depositing, transferring from all accounts
     * canceling accounts
-* All information should be persisted using text files and serialization
 * 100% test coverage is expected using JUnit
 * You should be using TDD
 * Logging should be accomplished using Log4J
 * All transactions should be logged using Log4J
 * Create an SQL script that will create a user in an SQL database and a table schema for storing your bank users and account information.
-* Your database should include at least 1 stored procedure.
 * Have your bank application connect to your SQL database using JDBC and store all information that way.
 * You should use the DAO design pattern for data connectivity.